-REPORT DOCUMENTATION PAGE Form approved OMB No. 0704-0188 data sources, gathering or any other aspect of th Directorate for Informat aware that notwithstand display a currently valid and maintaining the data his collection of informati- tion Operations and Repo- ing any other provision of on of information o Department of nite 1204, Arlingt ne for reviewing instructions, searching existing Send comments regarding this burden estimate Defense, Washington Headquarters Services, on, VA 22202-4302.
-Respondents should be with a collection of information if it does not 1.
-REPORT DATE (D D-MM-YYYY) 2.
+F REPORT DOCUM Form approved OMB No. 0704-0188 Public reporting burden for this collection of information is estimated to average 1 hour per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing this collection of information.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to Department of Defense, Washington Headquarters Services, Directorate for Information Operations and Reports (0704-0188), 1215 Jefferson Davis Highway, Suite 1204, Arlington, VA 22202-4302.
+Respondents should be aware that notwithstanding any other provision of law, no person shall be subject to any penalty for failing to comply with a collection of information if it does not display a currently valid OMB control number.
+PLEASE DO NOT RETURN YOUR FORM TO THE ABOVE ADDRESS.
+1. REPORT DATE (D D-MM-YYYY) 2.
 REPORT TYPE 3.
 DATES COVERED (From - To) 4.
-TITLE AND SUBTI ASSESSIN SAFETY RISKS, DEVIATIONS, 5a CONTRACT NUMBER AND CONSEQUENCES 5b .
+TITLE AND SUBTI ASSESSIN TLE IG EXPLOSIVES SAFETY RISKS, DEVIATIONS, 5a CONTRACT NUMBER AND CON NSEQUENCES 5b .
 GRANT NUMBER 5c PROGRAM ELEMENT NUMBER 6.
 AUTHOR(S) 5d PROJECT NUMBER Department of Defe ense Explosives Saf ety Board and Servic e Representatives 5e TASK NUMBER 5f.
 WORK UNIT NUMBER 7.
-PERFORMING ORGANIZATION NAME(S) AND ADDRESS(ES) Department of Defense Explosives Safety Board, 4800 Mark Center Drive, Suite 16E12 Alexandria, VA 22350-3606 PERFORMING ORGANIZATION REPORT NUMBER NAME(S) AND ADDR ESS(ES) 10 SPONSOR/MONITOR'S ACRONYM(S) . , 11.
+PERFORMING OR Department of Defe Alexandria, VA 22 GANIZATION NAME(ense Explosives Safe 2350-3606 16E12, 8 .
+PERFORMING ORGANIZATION REPORT NUMBER 9.
+SPONSORING / M ONITORING AGENCY 10 SPONSOR/MONITOR'S ACRONYM(S) 11.
 SPONSOR/MONITOR'S REPORT NUMBER(S) 12.
-DISTRIBUTION / AVAILABILITY STAT EMENT DISTRIBUTION STATEMENT A: Approved for public release; distribution is unlimited.
+DISTRIBUTION / AVAILABILITY STATEMENT DISTRIBUTION STATEMENT A: Approved for public release; distribution is unlimited.
 13. SUPPLEMENTARY NOTES 14.
 ABSTRACT Risk assessments for explosives operations are a critical part of the DoD explosives safety program.
 This technical paper (TP) provides guidance and methodologies in conducting risk assessments outlined in DoD Instruction 6055.16, "Explosives Safety Management Program."
 This TP also presents tools to standardize the DoD explosives deviation assessment process.
 It details the information necessary for explosives-related risk decisions to be made by the appropriate decision maker.
 This TP facilitates implementation of Chairman of the Joint Chiefs of Staff Instruction 4360.01B, "Explosives Safety and Munitions Risk Management for Joint Operations Planning, Training, and Execution," and Allied Logistics Publication 16, "Explosive Safety and Munitions Risk Management (ESMRM) in NATO Planning, Training and Operations."
 The DoD Components can use these tools to document their deviation processes and communicate the risks associated with these deviations.
-15. SUBJECT TERMS Explosives Safety, Risk Assessment, Risk Management, Deviations, Hazard identification, Risk Decision 16.
+Explosives Safety, Risk Assessment, Risk Management, Deviations, Hazard identification, Risk Decision 16.
 SECURITY CLAS SIFICATION OF: 17.
 LIMITATION OF ABSTRACT 18.
 NUMBER OF PAGES 19a.
 NAME OF RESPONSIBLE PERSON a.
 REPORT U b.
 ABSTRACT U c.
 THIS PAGE U 92 19b.
 TELEPHONE NUMBER (include area code) 571-372-6685